Half-Shot/half-shot.github.io/source/pages/matrix_idea_list.md

 * A service that allows me to enter a pokemon battle with any user.
 * Polls!
 Dude, we NEED them.
 * A bot that when invited to the room will spawn a completely sandboxed bash interprepter.
+* A bot that announces new media files on emby.